High speed rail: overview

 On 30 November 2015, then Chancellor, George Osborne confirmed the accelerated route from the West Midlands to Crewe, which will be referred to as Phase 2a.
 On 17 July 2017, the hybrid Bill for the section of route was deposited to Parliament.
 It is currently passing through the House of Lords.

 - Engaging with HS2 Ltd. to help get the best deal for Staffordshire.

 - Continuing to invest in our current infrastructure.

-- Talking to Parish Councils, local groups and residents to make sure the Government and HS2 Ltd. hear our concerns.
+- Talking to parish councils, local groups and residents to make sure the Government and HS2 Ltd. hear our concerns through the construction phase.